MEDICAL BENEFITS PLAN 2 & 3

 “Proximate Cause.”
 The term “Proximate Cause” means a cause that directly produces an event and without which the event would not have occurred.

 “Recurrence.”
-An Aggravation of a service-connected injury/illness or occupational disability that requires Claim reopening for additional disability benefits and/or medical benefits after the Member has reached Medically Stationary status with respect to the approved service-connected injury/illness or occupational disability.
+The term “Recurrence” means an Aggravation of a service-connected injury/illness or occupational disability that requires Claim reopening for additional disability benefits and/or medical benefits after the Member has reached Medically Stationary status with respect to the approved service-connected injury/illness or occupational disability.

 “Specialty Physician.”
 The term “Specialty Physician” means a licensed physician who qualifies as an “Attending Physician” who provides evaluation, diagnosis or temporary specialized treatment at the request of the Member’s Attending Physician on an approved Claim.